Gymea Bay

 Gymea Bay shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-University qualification levels in Gymea Bay are at 33.0%, slightly below Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common at 22.4%, followed by postgraduate qualifications (7.7%) and graduate diplomas (2.9%).
-Vocational credentials are held by 35.4% of residents aged 15+, with advanced diplomas at 12.7% and certificates at 22.7%.
+In Gymea Bay, the percentage of residents with university qualifications is 33.0%, slightly below Greater Sydney's average of 38.0%.
+Bachelor degrees are most common at 22.4%, followed by postgraduate qualifications (7.7%) and graduate diplomas (2.9%).
+Vocational credentials are held by 35.4% of residents aged 15 and above, with advanced diplomas at 12.7% and certificates at 22.7%.

 Educational participation is high, with 32.1% currently enrolled in formal education.
 This includes 10.8% in primary education, 10.4% in secondary education, and 5.0% pursuing tertiary education.